mkbansal0588/AZDevops/modules/module03.md

 ## :tada: Summary

-This module provided an overview of how to create a legacy and yaml based Azure devops pipelines..
+This module provided an overview of hashicorp configuration language (HCL) and terraform commands.

 [Continue >](../modules/module04.md)